-We will always remember Katrina.
-Therefore, when making your evacuation plans and getting the supplies you will need, keep your animals in mind as well.
-For the safety of your pets and for your own peace of mind, the LA/SPCA advises the following procedures for hurricane season.
+Just like other members of your household, emergency planning for your pets requires supplies and advance preparation.
+For the safety of your pets and for your own peace of mind, the LA/SPCA advises the following procedures for hurricane season:

 At The Beginning of Hurricane Season:

-- Get a properly fitted collar with up-to-date rabies and identification tags.
-This could be their round-trip ticket in the event they get lost.
+- This simple step could be your pet's round-trip ticket home in the event they get lost.

 When a Hurricane Strike is Likely: